Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: Preliminary analysis

 Consequently, $\lambda_1$ and $\lambda_2$ cannot be uniquely determined.
-The reason for the problem is straightforward: Since the $t$ derivatives and $x$ derivatives for the traveling waves are convertible with one another, misinterpretation of the equation inevitably would arise in the PINNs analysis.
-If one wishes to efficiently use the PINNs, such coincidence must be suitably broken.
+The reason for the problem is straightforward: Since the $t$ derivative and the $x$ derivative for the traveling waves are convertible with one another, misinterpretation of the equation inevitably would arise in the PINN analysis.
+If one wishes to use the PINNs efficiently, such coincidence must be suitably broken.